HillaryDanan/abstraction-intelligence/README.md

 The **Abstraction Primitive Hypothesis (APH)**: intelligence emerges from recursive interaction between symbol formation and compositional structure—and requires *self-state* for genuine construction beyond pattern matching.

 This framework applies to biological cognition, artificial systems, and any substrate capable of information processing.
-The current empirical program uses large language models (LLMs) as one testbed, but the theoretical claims are general.

 -----